fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Where mathematical abstraction encounters a limitation is when capturing information regarding procedurality (for example, how do judges and police officers determine whether bail, counselling, probation, or incarceration is appropriate);
-contextuality (different communities may have different definitions for what constitutes an "unfair" outcome;
+contextuality (different communities may have different definitions for what constitutes an "unfair" outcome; different groups determine what constitutes immoral discrimination, for instance, is it unfair to hire an applicant whose primary language is English, for a English speaking role, over an applicant whose only spoken language is not English?);
-different groups determine what constitutes immoral discrimination, i.e. is it immoral to hire an applicant whose primary language is not English, for a non-English speaking role, over an applicant whose only spoken language is English?); and contestability (the definitions of discrimination and unfairness are politically contested and change over time, which may pose fundamental challenges for representing them mathematically).
+and contestability (the definitions of discrimination and unfairness are politically contested and change over time, which may pose fundamental challenges for representing them mathematically).

 The Portability Trap
 ^^^^^^^^^^^^^^^^^^^^